Version: v2.4.0

 }

-// [String] is the default type for all output data.
+// [String] is the default type for all output values.

 $data = $database->select("post", [